apache/flink-playgrounds/pyflink-walkthrough/README.md

 ![image](pic/cancel.png)

-## Extension
+## Further Explorations

-You are able to edit the [payment_msg_processing.py](payment_msg_proccessing.py) or create new PyFlink projects to perform more complex processing logic locally on your operating system under the `pyflink-walkthrough` directory since it is mounted on the `jobmanager` docker container.
-Such as:
+If you would like to explore this example more deeply, you can edit [payment_msg_processing.py](payment_msg_proccessing.py) or create new PyFlink projects that perform more complex processing.
+You can do this locally under the `pyflink-walkthrough` directory, since it is mounted on the `jobmanager` docker container.

+Ideas:
-* Creating a new Kafka source table;
+* Add your own Kafka source table;
-* Creating a new index for the Elasticsearch sink;
+* Create new index for the Elasticsearch sink;
-* Calculating the amount of transactions grouped by a 1 minute tumble window and payPlatforms.
+* Count the number of transactions, grouped by a 1 minute tumbling windows and payPlatform.

-After the modification, you can submit the new job by executing the same command mentioned at [Running the PyFlink Job](#running-the-pyflink-job)
+After making a modification, you can submit the new job by executing the same command mentioned at [Running the PyFlink Job](#running-the-pyflink-job)
 ```shell script
 $ docker-compose exec jobmanager ./bin/flink run -py /opt/pyflink-walkthrough/payment_msg_proccessing.py -d
 ```

-Furthermore, you can also [create new kibana dashboards](https://www.elastic.co/guide/en/kibana/7.8/dashboard-create-new-dashboard.html) to visualize more charts of various dimension based on the persistent indexes in Elasticsearch.
+Furthermore, you can also [create new kibana dashboards](https://www.elastic.co/guide/en/kibana/7.8/dashboard-create-new-dashboard.html) to visualize other aspects of the data in the Elasticsearch.